UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team04-improve-and-extend-sketch2code.md

 Other more ambitious goals include:
 1. Adding improvements to the current models performing object recognition and OCR for converting the sketch to code.
 2. Scraping real websites to generate more realisitc dataset samples.
-3. Adding interactivity specifications (such as JavaScript embedding) potential in sketches.
+3. Adding interactivity specification (such as JavaScript embedding) potential in sketches.

 ## State of the Art Work
 A study of some of the state-of-the-art in the domain can be described as below.